 Engaged employees will take the lead sometimes, they won’t ever be directionless!
 They may ask for guidance, but they like the challenge of working through things themselves.

 One of the key indicators of whether your organization has good employee engagement is in your hiring processes and retention.
 Have employees recommended the organization to others?
 Are positions filled quickly?
 Can you promote from within?
 Do employees stay at the company for a good length of time?

 Engaged employees will build positive relationships with their colleagues and managers to foster an ethos of teamwork, development and success.

-Note, there is no ‘one size fits all’ approach when trying to create a successful employee engagement culture, but these four enablers have been evidenced to help organisations.
-Organisations which show these enablers are not only high performing, but also high in employee engagement:
+Note, there is no ‘one size fits all’ approach when trying to create a successful employee engagement culture, but these four enablers have been evidenced to help organizations.
+Organizations which show these enablers are not only high performing, but also high in employee engagement:

-Strategic narrative about the organisation, which is both compelling and authentic and provided by empowering leaders.
-A strategic narrative means providing your employees with an organisations story.
-What is the organisation’s purpose?
+Strategic narrative about the organization, which is both compelling and authentic and provided by empowering leaders.
+A strategic narrative means providing your employees with an organization's story.
+What is the organization’s purpose?
 Where are its roots?
-Where is the organisation heading?
+Where is the organization heading?
 You will need to provide clear direction in your narrative to help your employees picture their importance in the narrative.

-The report also suggests that the organisations narrative may want to follow these characteristics: compelling, authentic, empowering, visible.
+The report also suggests that the organizations narrative may want to follow these characteristics: compelling, authentic, empowering, visible.

 Engaging managers will focus their employees and give them scope.
 They will treat their employees as individuals, will stretch and develop them.
 The relationship between a manager and the employee is imperative for enhancing employee engagement.